-During the semester, the University is conducting testing of any Lehigh student with COVID-related symptoms who contacts the Health and Wellness Center (HWC) and students who are identified as close contacts, as per the CDC.
+During the semester, the University conducts testing of any Lehigh student with COVID-related symptoms who contacts the Health and Wellness Center (HWC) and students who are identified as close contacts, as per the CDC.
 The point-of-care testing in the HWC can often produce results in less than an hour, reducing the amount of time that the student and their close contacts need to spend in quarantine or isolation.
-Most other testing services in the region are currently taking at least three days to return results.

 Diagnostics tests are administered for students considered to have a higher likelihood of having the virus (due to symptoms or contacts).
-Typically, positivity rates for these tests will be higher than the rate in our surveillance tests.
-In Pennsylvania, the positivity rate for diagnostic testing is just under 5% as of August 25.
-Please note this data is from Pennsylvania, only; the rates may vary and COVID-19 case prevalence may be higher or lower in other states and regions from which our community is coming.
+Typically, positivity rates for these tests is higher than the rate in our surveillance tests.

 Additional Reported Information

 Students living in the Bethlehem area or coming onto campus are required to report any positive test to the University; all other students are strongly encouraged to report positive test results.
 A portion of the additional tests reported to us are from testing conducted through Lehigh University's partnership with the Lehigh Valley Health Network (LVHN).